flopezag/tutorials.secured-OrionLD/docs/index.md

 ### Introduction to the solution

-> "Oh, it's quite simple.
-If you are a friend, you speak the password, and the doors will open."
->
-> — Gandalf (The Fellowship of the Ring by J.R.R Tolkien)

 The [previous tutorial](https://github.com/FIWARE/tutorials.Securing-Access) demonstrated that is possible to Permit or Deny access to resources based on an authenticated user identifying themselves within an application.
 It is a matter of the code following a different line of execution if the `access_token` was not found (Level 1 -